Joe E. Brown: World War II

 In 1939, Brown testified before the House Immigration Committee in support of a bill that would allow 20,000 German-Jewish refugee children into the U.S. He later adopted two refugee children.

 At age 50 when the U.S. entered World War II, Brown was too old to enlist.
 Both of his biological sons served in the military during the war.
-In 1942, Captain Don E. Brown, was killed when his Douglas A-20 Havoc crashed near Palm Springs, California.
+In 1942, Captain Don E. Brown was killed when his Douglas A-20 Havoc crashed near Palm Springs, California.

-Even before the USO was organized, Brown spent a great deal of time traveling, at his own expense, to entertain troops in the South Pacific, including Guadalcanal, New Zealand and Australia, as well as the Caribbean and Alaska.
-He was the first to tour in this way and before Bob Hope made similar journeys.
+Even before the USO was organized, Brown spent a great deal of time traveling, at his own expense, to entertain troops in the South Pacific, including Guadalcanal, New Zealand, and Australia, as well as the Caribbean and Alaska.
+He was the first to tour in this way, before Bob Hope made similar journeys.
 Brown also spent many nights working and meeting servicemen at the Hollywood Canteen.
 He wrote of his experiences entertaining the troops in his book Your Kids and Mine.
 On his return to the U.S., Brown brought sacks of letters, making sure they were delivered by the Post Office.
 He gave shows in all weather conditions, many in hospitals, sometimes doing his entire show for a single dying soldier.
 He signed autographs for everyone.
 For his services to morale, Brown became one of only two civilians to be awarded the Bronze Star during World War II.

 Postwar work

 His concern for the troops continued into the Korean War, as evidenced by a newsreel featuring his appeal for blood donations to aid the U.S. and UN troops there that was featured in the season 4 episode of M*A*S*H titled "Deluge".

 Brown became known for touring in the role of Elwood P. Dowd, the lead in Mary Chase's Harvey:The comic said that sometime during the run of Harvey at Elitch, he’ll have invoked the character of the lovable Elwood for the 2,000th time.
 This means that he’ll have played the part more than any other living person as well as performed it in more countries than anyone.
-“I’ve performed it in Australia, Canada, England and Hawaii,” said Brown.
+“I’ve performed it in Australia, Canada, England, and Hawaii,” said Brown.
 “I took over the part in the New York company when Frank Fay, the originator, gave it up, and played it seven months before it went on the road.In 1948, he was awarded a Special Tony Award for his work in the touring company of Harvey.
+In 1951 he starred as the main character, the widower Samuel Rilling, in the William Roos, Jack Lawrence, and Don Walker Broadway musical Courtin' Time.

 In 1954, Brown appeared in Milestones of Motoring, a made-for-television industrial musical produced by Cinécraft Productions, with Merv Griffin and Rita Farrell.